oliviayt1224/Deep-Learning-Causality/README.md

 ## Package "DLcausality"
 ***
 This is a package called ***"DLcausality"*** designed for providing both linear and nonlinear methods of detecting Granger causality.
-The following sections will introduce the usage of this package.
+The following sections will introduce the usage of the commands in this package.
+For detailed introduction of each function, please refer to the code of each function and check the docstrings in it.

 ### Dependencies
 ***